AydinP8402/AydinP8402/README.md

 - 👋 Hi, I’m @AydinP8402
 - 👀 I’m interested in learning new things and new programming languages , exercising, work with a group etc...
-- 🌱 I’m currently learning some programming languages like html, css, js, nodejs, bootstrap, c# and recently python , And I'm learning English and recently German
+- 🌱 I’m currently learning some programming languages like html, css, js, nodejs, bootstrap, c# and recently python,Some Ai's abilities , And I'm learning English and recently German
 - 💞️ I’m looking to collaborate with companies, related projects and learning.
 - 📫 How to reach me : My telegram is @AydinP9669 And my Email is aydin.pirouz8402@gamil.com
 - 😄 Pronouns: he/him/his